AdaCore/training_material/courses/spark_for_ada_programmers/050_quantified_expressions.rst

 Existential Quantifier
 ------------------------

-* In logic, denoted by |exists| (rotated 'E', for "exists")
+* In logic, denoted by |exists| (inverted 'E', for "exists")
-* "There is at least one member of the set for which the predicate holds"
+* "There is at least one member of the set for which the property holds"

-   - If predicate is True for any element, the whole is True
+   - If property is True for any element, the whole is True

 * Given a set of answers to a quiz, there is at least one answer that is 42